grannymaster/eftmapsandstuff/README.md

 # eftmaps
 #### !DISCLAIMER!
 I don't own any of these files or images.
-This repository was made to have all the maps I like in the same.
+This repository was made to have all the maps I like in the same place.
 All credits go to the original creators.
 -------------

 # CTRL + RIGHTCLICK THE HYPERLINKS FOR RAW IMAGES